 1. Incremental Change and Development – To improve effectiveness, efficiency and continuous improvement aligned to current critical success factors and strategic focus.
 (Stay the course, increase performance to achieve business results)

 2. Transitional Change and Development – Organizational alignment.
 To continually enhance adaptability and focus of the organization to enhance the alignment of the organization to the Mission, future Vision, strategic direction, and set business goals.
 Changing from ‘A’ to ‘B’. (embeds 1.)

 Let’s proceed to the models themselves starting with the ‘expert model’.

 The Expert Approach

-The ‘expert model’ is probably the most prevalent in organizations.
+The ‘expert approach’ is probably the most prevalent in organizations.
 A person in the organization decides they could use some help in dealing with a need /problem and looks for an internal / external expert to bring in to fulfill that need.
 The ‘internal / external’ comes in, does the work and gives a report of ‘recommendations’, and/or ‘fixes’ the problem.

 This approach works fine when fixing a problem which calls for an expert to fix a machine, wire a building, perform a financial audit, etc. This model is effective when the parameters of an issue are known, standardized, replicable and are a closed system.
 In certain situations the term ‘standard operating procedures’ come to mind.